 - a.
 Boys soccer, basketball, golf, baseball, cross country, swimming - b.
-Girls volleyball, basketball, soccer, cross country, swimming, softball decisions.
+Girls volleyball, basketball, soccer, cross country, swimming, softball

+2. Parent Responsibilities

+- Parents are to support their athlete and SBCS with a positive and Christian like attitude. - Parents are not to approach a coach after a game with disagreements over a student's playing time or coaching decisions.
 If you feel there is a need, then a meeting can be arranged for a later time.
-It is never appropriate to walk across the floor or field to voice your opinion after a game.

-Parent Responsibilities

-Parents are to support their athlete and SBCS with a positive and Christ-like attitude.

-- Parents are encouraged to attend as many games as possible. - Parents should be mindful of the testimony they exhibit at home and away games. - Parents are reminded to observe their conduct and attitude during competition in their actions and words. - Parents should never approach school personnel of another school.
+It is never appropriate to walk across the floor or field to voice your opinion after a game. - Parents are encouraged to attend as many games as possible. - > Parents should be mindful of the testimony they exhibit at home and away games. - Parents are reminded to observe their conduct and attitude during competition in their actions and words. - Parents should never approach school personnel of another school.
 Please address any problems to the SBCS administration first and let them deal with it appropriately. - Parents should follow the proper chain of command.
-Go to the coach, the Athletic Director, then the Upper School principal, then the Head of School. - Parents should make an effort to pick up athletes from practice and games within 15 minutes of the scheduled end of the event. - When offered, one or both parents must attend the meeting with the coaches and Athletic Director prior to the beginning of each season.
+Go to the coach, the athletic director, then the Upper School principal, then the Head of School. - Parents should make an effort to pick up athletes from practice and games within 15 minutes of the scheduled end of the event. - When offered, one or both parents must attend the meeting with the coaches and athletic director prior to the beginning of each season.

-Eligibility and Tryouts
+3. Eligibility and Tryouts

-- In order to participate in athletic events, the athlete must have the following, and will not be eligible until the forms are turned in. - a) Physical Form (every 2 years) - b) Medical Release Form - All students in grades 9th 12th are eligible to tryout for varsity athletics. - 7th 8th grade students can tryout for a varsity team if there is no JV or MS team available or by special invitation from the varsity head coach with approval of the Athletic Director. - All students in grades $7^{th} 10^{th}$ are eligible to try out for junior varsity teams. - Students in grades 9th 10th who do not make the varsity team may try out for the junior varsity team and 11th graders by invitation from the Athletic Director. - Students in grades 5th 8th are eligible to tryout for middle school teams. - All teams will have a one or two-day tryout period.
+- In order to participate in athletic events, the athlete must have the following, and will not be eligible until the forms are turned in. - a) Physical Form (every 2 years) - b) Medical Release Form - ➤ All students in grades 9th - 12th are eligible to tryout for varsity athletics. - > 7th 8th grade students can tryout for a varsity team if there is no JV or MS team available or by special invitation from the varsity head coach with approval of the A.D. - \triangleright All students in grades $7^{th} 10^{th}$ are eligible to try out for junior varsity teams. - Students in grades 9th 10th who do not make the varsity team may try out for the junior varsity team and 11th graders by invitation from the A.D. - ➤ Students in grades 5th 8th are eligible to tryout for middle school teams. - All teams will have a one or two-day tryout period.
 Students trying out must be present both days unless cuts are made the first day.
-(The Athletic Director will make only rare and special exceptions to that rule).
-Coaches may elect to have a staggered cut, meaning some cuts after each day of tryouts.
+(The athletic director will make only rare and special exceptions to that rule).
+Coaches may elect to have a staggered cut meaning some cuts after each day of tryouts.

-School Attendance
+4. School Attendance